ClearSkyTeam/ClearSky/README.md

 ####  [Українська мова](#UKR)

 # <a name="ENG"></a>English
-# We present you: ClearSky-Sunrise (PHP5)
+# We present you: ClearSky-Sunrise ~ A [PM](https://github.com/PocketMine/PocketMine-MP) fork (PHP5)
 ClearSky is an ultra fast Minecraft: Pocket Edition server software with clean feels and stable features.
 It was initially designed for production servers.

 **TravisCI Build Status** [![TravisCI](https://travis-ci.org/ClearSkyTeam/ClearSky.svg?branch=0.14.0)](https://travis-ci.org/ClearSkyTeam/ClearSky "TravisCI Build Status")
 **Jenkins Build Status** [![Build Status](http://jenkins.clearskyteam.org/buildStatus/icon?job=ClearSky)](http://jenkins.clearskyteam.org/job/ClearSky/ "Jenkins Build Status")

- - We may take code from other GPL licenced projects, but most features are fully-rewritten for ClearSky.
+ - We may take code from other GPL licenced projects, but very much is fully-rewritten for ClearSky.
  - Here is an Telegram group, where you can communicate with us: [Telegram/ClearSky] (https://telegram.me/joinchat/AlErxAY3tx0MPBGYuGtpDA).
  - [Look here how fast ClearSky starts with 70 plugins and 20 worlds!](http://wolvesfortress.de/ezgif-1446650535.gif)
  - Inofficial Test Server : Creative IP: WolvesFortress.de Port: **19134** *Often offline, but if online, latest version*